ethansalonga/eportfolio-astro/src/pages/posts/post-2.md

     alt: The Astro logo on a dark background with a purple gradient arc.
 tags: [astro, blogging, learning in public, successes]
 readTime: 6
 preview: After a successful first week learning Astro, I decided to try some more.
-I wrote and imported a small component from memory!...
+I wrote and imported a small component from memory!
 ---
 After a successful first week learning Astro, I decided to try some more.
 I wrote and imported a small component from memory!